50 famous paintings and the stories behind them

 Death of Marat

 - Year: 1793

-The pallid figure bleeding out in Jaques-Louis David’s 1793 neoclassical masterpiece is none other than Jean-Paul Marat, the French revolutionary famously stabbed to death in the bath by political adversary Charlotte Corday.
+The pallid figure bleeding out in Jacques-Louis David’s 1793 neoclassical masterpiece is none other than Jean-Paul Marat, the French revolutionary famously stabbed to death in the bath by political adversary Charlotte Corday.
 David gravitated toward radical politics, aligning himself with the Jacobin ideologies of Marat and Maximilien Robespierre.
-In post-revolutionary France, he rose to the position of court painter under Napoleon Bonaparte.
+In post-revolutionary France, he rose to the position of court painter under Napoléon Bonaparte.

 Frescoes, Villa of the Mysteries

 In 1909, archeologists working in the ancient Roman city of Pompeii unearthed a villa buried under 30 feet of volcanic ash.
 Preserved inside was a room, measuring approximately 225 square feet, containing a series of beautiful yet baffling frescoes.
 The images depict more than two dozen, life-size figures.
 At the center of the activity is a clothesless woman, shown flogged in one scene while dancing and playing the cymbals in another.
 Most scholars concur that the cycle represents a Dionysian initiation cult.

 A masterpiece of the Dutch Golden Age, Vermeer’s “Girl with a Pearl Earring” has transfixed viewers with her wistful gaze ever since the painting resurfaced in the late 19th century.
 Little, however, is known about the young woman who modeled for the portrait.
 It has been suggested that the girl was Vermeer’s daughter or mistress.
 While this may be the case, the image wasn’t intended to represent an actual person.
 The turban worn by the sitter indicates that the piece was intended as a “tronie,” an idealized image cloaked in exotic clothing.